brimdata/zed/docs/data-model/zjson.md

-The ZJSON data model follows that of the underlying Zed model by embedding type information in the stream: type definitions declare arbitrarily complex and nested data types, and values are sent referencing the type information recursively with small-integer type identifiers.
-Also, types are interned using references to previously defined types so that a ZJSON decoder can easily construct a data structure where each unique type is stored exactly once.
+The ZJSON data model follows that of the underlying Zed model by embedding type information in the stream: type definitions declare arbitrarily complex and nested data types and values are encoded in accordance with the type.

-Since Zed steams are self describing and type information is embedded in the stream itself, the embedded types are likewise encoded in the ZJSON format.
+Types are interned using references to previously defined types so that a ZJSON decoder can easily construct a data structure where each unique type is stored exactly once.

-A ZJSON stream is defined as a sequence of JSON objects where each object represents a Zed value.
-Each object includes an identifier that denotes its type, or _schema_.
-A schema generically refers to the type of the Zed value that is defined by a given JSON object.
+A ZJSON stream is defined as a sequence of JSON objects where each object represents a Zed value:

-Each object contains the following fields:
-* `schema` a name encoded as a JSON string indicating the type that applies to this value where the definition for the type appears in the types field or in a previous occurrence of the types field in the stream,
-* `values` a JSON array of strings and arrays encoded as defined below,
-* `types` a JSON array of types where the types contain "TypeDef" types establishing a binding between the names referred to by the `schema` fied.

-The schema name provides a mapping to a type so that future values in the stream may reference a type by name.
-An implementation maintains a table to map schema names to types as it decodes values.
-The names are scoped to the particular ZJSON data stream in which they are embedded and otherwise have no global persistence or meaning.

-Objects in a ZJSON stream have the following JSON structure:
 ```
 {
-  "schema": <id>,
-  "values": [ <val>, ... [ <val>, ... ] ... ]
-  "types": [ <type>, <type>, ... ]
+  "type": <type>,
+  "value": <value>
 }
 ```
+The type and value fields are encoded as defined below.

 ### Type Encoding